US, Mexico to cooperate on strengthening security screening of investments | Law-Order

 The effort is aimed at helping Mexico develop a screening body similar to the Treasury-run Committee on Foreign Investment the U.S. (CFIUS), which reviews purchases of American companies by foreign-owned entities and other inbound investments.
 "Like our own investment screening regime, CFIUS, increased engagement with Mexico will help maintain an open investment climate while monitoring and addressing security risks, making both our countries safer," Yellen said in announcing the memorandum of intent with Mexican Finance Minister Rogelio Ramirez de la O.

-Yellen wraps up a three-day visit to Mexico City to enhance economic ties and boost cooperation to stem the flow of the deadly opioid fentanyl to the United States via Mexico, where precursor chemicals from China are often mixed.
-Ramirez also asked for help in fighting the flow of weapons from the United States into Mexico.
+Yellen was wrapping up a three-day visit to Mexico City to enhance economic ties and boost cooperation to stem the flow of the deadly opioid fentanyl to the United States via Mexico, where precursor chemicals from China are often mixed.
+Ramirez asked for help in fighting the flow of weapons from the United States into the hands of Mexican criminal gangs.

 "On this side of the border we're doing everything we can to detect and prevent (fentanyl from being sent to the United States)," he said.
 "So we have also asked for the same level of cooperation from the U.S. with these (arms) shipments."
+Some of the organized crime groups operating in Mexico were better armed than local police, and sometimes as well armed as the country's own military, Ramirez added.

+"It's not easy to take on these groups when they have access to arms which come from the United States."
 "NEAR-SHORING" BOOM

 Mexico is attracting a major influx of manufacturing investments to supply the U.S. market, raising concerns that China or other countries could use it as a back door to get around restrictions on U.S. export controls for sensitive technologies such as semiconductors.
 The near-shoring boom brought Mexico $32.2 billion in foreign direct investment in the first three quarters of 2023, close to the full-year 2022 total of $36 billion.